Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 ## A Summary of the data

-### There are 432 records (rows) in our training data consisting of 1621 features (columns).
+### There are 432 records (rows) in our data consisting of 1621 features (columns).
-* There are 1618 categorical features
+* There are 1616 categorical features
 * There are 4 continuous features that represent measurements of value, size, time, or ratio.
+* One of the columns contains our target feature 'language'

 # Explore

 * In the exploration part we tried to identify if there are words, bigrams or trigrams that could help our model to identify the programming language.
 * We ran statistical tests on the numerical features that we have created.
-* Explore differences between cleaned and lemmatized versions of c# and python.
+* We explored differences between cleaned and lemmatized versions of c# and python.
-* Explore association between coding language and the lemmatized mean of string lengths.
+* We explore the association between coding language and the lemmatized mean of string lengths.

 ## Exploration Summary of Findings:
 * In the space thematic Javascript is the most popular language.
 It makes up 35% of the data sample.